 Click here to go to the website of the Faculty of Civil Engineering & Geosciences.

-For more information about this vacancy, please contact Dr. Pavel Ditmar, e-mail: [email protected].
+For more information about this vacancy, please contact Dr. Job van der Werf, e-mail: [email protected].

 Are you interested in this vacancy?
-Please apply no later than 9 April 2023 via the application button and upload your:
+Please apply before 2 October 2023 via the application button and upload your motivation and CV.

 - You can apply online.
 We will not process applications sent by email and/or post.